 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term stay patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
-Many in the industry believe that this is a reasonable measure of a patient's well-being.
+Measures the percentage of long-term care residents that needed more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and bathing.
+Some experts argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This indicates the percentage of residents who retained mobility levels over time.
-Optimizing mobility can be a good sign for residents' health.
+This tells you the percentage of patients that were able to retain mobility over time.
+Optimizing mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations